scmiller77/buzzline-02-smiller/README.md

 In this project, we use Apache Kafka, a popular, open-source streaming platform.
 We write producers that send data to topics and consumers that read from topics.

+Specifically, you will find example fan messages for NBA teams in coming from the producer, and the consumer will make note of the messages and comment on outliers.

 > Kafka needs space - it's big.
 We'll use the Windows Subsystem for Linux on Windows machines.